jermp/sshash-lite/README.md

 	./sshash-lite query ecoli-matchtigs.sshash ../data/queries/SRR9873306_1.10K.fastq.gz -t 0.8

 where a query read is considered as positive if at least 80% of the k-mers are positive.

+##### NOTE: Input files are expected to have one DNA sequence per line.
+If a sequence spans multiple lines (e.g., multi-fasta), the lines should be concatenated before indexing.

 ### Enable verbose output